 An equestrian property refers to real estate that includes land and facilities specifically designed for the care and housing of horses.
-Equestrian properties can vary significantly, ranging from small acreages suitable for a few horses to expansive ranches and centers dedicated to breeding, training, or competition.
+Equestrian properties can vary significantly, ranging from small acreages suitable for a few horses to expansive ranches and horse facilities dedicated to breeding, training, or competition.

 Common features of equestrian properties include: